William de Bohun, 1st Earl of Northampton

 William de Bohun, 1st Earl of Northampton, KG (c.
 1312 – 16 September 1360) was an English nobleman and military commander.

 Lineage

-William was the fifth son of Humphrey de Bohun, 4th Earl of Hereford and Elizabeth of Rhuddlan.
-He had a twin brother, Edward, who drowned in a river in Scotland trying to save the life of man.
+William was the fifth son of Humphrey de Bohun, 4th Earl of Hereford, and Elizabeth of Rhuddlan.
+He had a twin brother, Edward, who drowned in a river in Scotland trying to save a man's life.
 Both William and Edward were close friends with their cousin, Edward III.
 William's maternal grandparents were Edward I of England and his first wife, Queen consort Eleanor of Castile.

-He was the 22nd generation of his family.

 Life

 William de Bohun assisted at the arrest of Roger Mortimer in 1330, allowing Edward III to take power.
 After this, he was a trusted friend and commander of the king and he participated in the renewed wars with Scotland.

 In 1332, he received many new properties: Hinton and Spaine in Berkshire; Great Haseley, Ascott, Deddington, Pyrton and Kirtlington in Oxfordshire; Wincomb in Buckinghamshire; Long Bennington in Lincolnshire; Kneesol in Nottinghamshire; Newnsham in Gloucestershire, Wix in Essex, and Bosham in Sussex.

 In 1335, he married Elizabeth de Badlesmere (1313 – 8 June 1356).
 Her parents Bartholomew de Badlesmere, 1st Baron Badlesmere, and Margaret de Clare had both turned against Edward II the decade before.
 Elizabeth and William were granted some of the property of Elizabeth's first husband, who had also been Mortimer's son and heir.

 William was created Earl of Northampton in 1337, one of the six earls created by Edward III to renew the ranks of the higher nobility.
 Since de Bohun was a younger son, and did not have an income suitable to his rank, he was given an annuity until suitable estates could be found.

 In 1349 he became a Knight of the Garter.
 He served as High Sheriff of Rutland from 1349 until his death in 1360.